NeilanshTriesToCode/Assignment2/README.md

 # Psychiatrist Chatbot as a Client-Server Service - Individual Project

 Meet **Dr. Hannibal Lecter**, the online Psychiatrist Bot.
 The bot implemented is a Psychiatrist Bot, inspired from the character Dr. Hannibal Lecter from the movie *Silence of the Lambs* and the TV show *Hannibal*.
-As part of the individual project, the repository was forked from an existing one to implement new features.
+As part of the individual project, the repository was forked from the group's project repository to implement new features.

 ***Note: This is for the Individual Project.
 Please check out the original branch for information about the pre-existing features at: https://github.com/cosc310-group19/Assignment2/tree/Bot-App***